Skip to main content

 KROGER INDECISIVE

-Over the years Central City Plaza, the shopping center that replaced the former Fesenmeier brewery, has become a seedy relic of a bygone era.
-The neighborhood Kroger (grocery) was the initial tenant on the site of the brewery between Monroe and Madison avenues, along with a Heck's discount store on the south side of Monroe Avenue, (across from the brewery property).
-The Kroger Company could never make its mind up where it wanted to be in Huntington's west end, and had thus far occupied several different locations at different times.
+Over the years Central City Plaza, the shopping center that replaced the former Fesenmeier brewery after it was senselessly demolished in 1972, has become a seedy relic of a bygone era.
+Kroger supermarket was the initial tenant on the site of the brewery between Monroe and Madison avenues.
+A couple years later a Heck's discount store opened on the south side of Monroe Avenue across from the brewery property.
+The Kroger Company could never make its mind up where it wanted to be in Huntington's west end, and had thus far occupied different locations at different times.

 It was no big surprise then, when Kroger decided to abandon the Fesenmeier site just a few years after tearing down the brewery, returning to Adams Avenue where they built a huge new store.
 They apparently didn't fancy this location whole hell of a lot either, and finally left Central City altogether, building another new store at 1st Street & 7th Avenue where they've remained since the 1980s.
 It too has become a seedy relic, but that's another story!